SnapStream: Efficient Long Sequence Decoding on Dataflow Accelerators: Conclusion

+In Table~\ref{tab:hyperparameters}, we show the SnapStream hyperparameters for Llama 3.1 8B Instruct experiments in Table~\ref{tab:llama_acc} and DeepSeek-R1-0528 experiments in Table~\ref{tab:deepseek_acc}.
+In Table~\ref{tab:hyper_ablations}, we ablate our hyperparemeter choices from those in Table~\ref{tab:hyperparameters} by varying the sink token length and top-$K$.
+We can see that when sink token length is reduced by $\frac{1}{4}$ to 128, LongBench-v2 performance drops by 11.73\%, where accuracy on other benchmarks remains relatively the same.
+Increasing the top-$K$ from 512 to 2048 doesn't appear to meaningfully change accuracy either; although AIME24 increases by 3\%, but that dataset has a very small sample size of 30 problems, so increasing solve rate by 1\% does not represent a meaningful change.

-\section{SnapStream Static Graph Pseudo-code}
+\subsection{SnapStream Static Graph Pseudo-code}

 In this section, we show and describe PyTorch-style pseudocode for the operation of a SnapStream KV cache during prefill and decoding.
-We compare a na\"ive implementation of SnapStream with a rolling recent window buffer, and our instantiation with a ring buffer.
+We compare a na\"ive implementation of SnapStream with our ring buffer instantiation.

-\subsection{Rolling Recent Window}
+\subsubsection{Rolling Recent Window}

-Listing~\ref{lst:naiveprefill} shows an implementation of the KV cache compression process for a na\"ive implementation of SnapStream with a rolling window buffer, as in StreamingLLM.
+Listing~\ref{lst:naiveprefill} shows a na\"ive implementation of the SnapStream KV cache compression process with a rolling window buffer, similar to StreamingLLM.
 It uses the \verb!prefill_snapstream_topk! method described in Listing~\ref{lst:prefillsnapkv} to extract the top-$K$ evicted tokens between the sink and recent tokens.
 Construction of the compressed KV cache is then a straightforward concatenation in Lines 25-26.

 \lstinputlisting[language=Python,float=*,caption=Na\"ive SnapStream Prefill KV Cache Compression,label=lst:naiveprefill]{snapstream_compression_naive.py}